gnuhhung317/My-translator/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt` or run the .exe file in dist folder.
+2. Run the .exe file in dist folder.

 ## Usage